U.S. Province History

 California ministry also began in 1949 with the arrival of four IBVM's.
 At the request of the bishop these sisters opened St. Philomene Grammar School.
 In 1952 these sisters were joined by 4 others who opened a school, and eventually moved to, Our Lady of the Assumption parish in Carmichael.
 By 1955 three more sisters arrived to open Loretto High School.
 Many years and sisters later, the parish schools were eventually turned over to other Diocesan leaders.
 Loretto High School served the Sacramento area for over 50 years before its closing in 2009.
 During those same years of being educators, sisters expanded into religious education, public school education, service at Loaves and Fishes and running Wellspring Women's Center.
 Volunteer services extend into health care and social work in prisons and with homeless at the river.
 The Associate program (Now the Companions) has existed in Sacramento since 1988 and currently has 14 members in various ministries for the poor.

 For almost 60 years, the sisters of the two different branches of the Institute have been friends and collaborators in spirit, prayer, and ministry, but separated by governmental structures.
 In 2003, the Reunion of the Irish and North American Branches brought these two groups together.
 After careful consideration and prayer, the sisters of the Arizona Region (Irish Branch) joined the United States Province.

-In the United States, the Institute is now present in Arizona, California, Illinois, and Wisconsin.
-Associates can be found throughout the country with a strong presence in Illinois, Michigan, California and Arizona.
-The Sisters in the US Province continue to follow the path envisioned by Mary Ward working for freedom, justice, and sincerity.
+In the United States, the Institute is now present in Arizona, Illinois, and Wisconsin.
+Companions can be found throughout the country with a strong presence in Illinois, Michigan, California and Arizona.
+The Sisters and Companions in the US Province continue to follow the path envisioned by Mary Ward working for freedom, justice, and sincerity.